bgachara/bgachara.github.io/posts/operating_systems.md

 - A bootloader is a small program responsible for loading the kernel of an OS.
 - BIOS started.
 - Legacy mode vs EFI mode.
-- BIOS contains routines to assist our bootloader in booting our kernel.
+- BIOS contains routines to assist our bootloader in booting our kernel, they are generic and standard
+- BIOS generally loads itself into RAM then continues execution from RAM.
+- When computer first boots, it is in a compatibility mode called **real mode**, which only gives us 1MB ram and only runs 16-bit code.
+- Bootloader then switches it to 32-bit protected mode.
 - BIOS is 16bit code meaning only 16 bit code can execute in it properly.
 - Checks to see how much RAM is installed and whether basic devices are installed and responding correctly.
 - Starts by scanning ISA and PCI buses to detect devices attached to them.
 - If new devices from last boot, new devices are configured.
 - Determines boot device by checking list of devices stored on CMOS.
 - User can change this list by entering new device into list.
-- First secto from boot device is read into memory and executed.
+- First sector from boot device is read into memory and executed.
+- BIOS looks for a bootloader to boot by searching all storage mediums for the boot signature "0x55AA".
+- If the signature exists then the device is a bootable medium.
+- BIOS loads bootloader into RAM at absolute address 0x7c00.
 - Examines partition table at the end of boot sector to determine which partition is active.
 - Secondary boot loader is read in from that partition.
 - Reads in the OS from active partition and start it.